 Symphony in Bossa

-Scored for Big Band or Pops Orchestra by the late Bill Zaccagni, Symphony in Bossa incorporates Brazilian standards as well as Minas originals.
-This extraordinary work has been presented at The University of the Arts, University of North Carolina Schools of the Arts, Moravian College, Shippensburg University, University of Delaware, and Pennsbury School, Ocean City (NJ) and Reading (PA) Pops Orchestras, and World Cafe Live..
+Scored for Big Band and Strings, or Pops Orchestra by the late Bill Zaccagni, Symphony in Bossa incorporates Brazilian standards as well as Minas originals.
+This extraordinary work has been presented at The University of the Arts (Philadelphia, PA), University of North Carolina Schools of the Arts (Winston-Salem, NC), Moravian College (Bethlehem, PA), Shippensburg University (PA), University of Delaware (DE), and Pennsbury School (PA), Ocean City (NJ) and Reading (PA) Pops Orchestras, and at World Cafe Live (Philadelphia, PA).

 Roots of Brazil